 The most profound differences are the distances involved in any journey and the Canadians’ casual acceptance of it.
 Believe it or not, Canada is wider east/west than the USA is deep north/south.
 Driving 20 miles for a takeaway coffee and doughnut is an accepted occurrence, and that’s only one way.
 That’s the equivalent of driving from the River Forth on the east coast of Scotland to the River Clyde on the west coast of Scotland– the same route as the Antonine Wall.
-Is it possible that the Antonine Wall wasn't built to keep the heathen Picts back, but intended opening a Tim Hortons franchise at each end?
+Hey! is it possible that the Antonine Wall wasn't built to keep the heathen Picts back, but intended opening a Tim Hortons franchise at each end?

 When you take your car for a service, don’t describe parts of your car as being ‘offside’ or ‘nearside’.
 You will get nothing but a blank look.
 The descriptions you are looking for are ‘drivers’ side and ‘passengers’ side.
 Another small difference is Canadians not understanding headlight flashing.
 You know how it is in the UK – when someone overtakes you on the motorway, you flash them twice to tell them it’s safe to come back in.
 Double flashes are normally OK but a single long flash or multi speed flashes mean something naughty